Is Wicked suitable for kids? Age rating & parents guide

 For those still unsure, a general rule of thumb is to keep children under the age of five away from the Wizarding world completely.

-Wicked Part 1 is out worldwide on November 22.
-In the meantime, catch up with upcoming Disney releases, new movies streaming this month, and the best movies of the year so far.
+Wicked Part 1 is out now.
+Check out its box office success, Broadway cameos, and why it has one huge problem.
+You can also catch up with new movies streaming this month and the best movies of the year so far.